-The best way to start any day in New Orleans is with beignets.
-First things first.
-Make your way to Café du Monde on Decatur Street for beignets and a café au lait.
-Once you’ve dusted your clothes with powdered sugar and had all the fried, delicious dough you can handle, walk across the street and visit the St. Louis Cathedral, the oldest cathedral in the country.
+Arguably one of the best way to start any day in New Orleans is with beignets.
+Make your way to Café du Monde on Decatur Street for beignets and a café au lait, or in their newest location in City Park.
+Once you’ve dusted your clothes with powdered sugar and had all the fried, delicious dough you can take, walk across the street and visit the St. Louis Cathedral, the oldest cathedral in the country.
 Take in the sights and sounds of Jackson Square where you’ll find street musicians, artists (and a few tricksters too).

 Across from St. Louis Cathedral is the Cabildo, which features various exhibitions throughout the year.
 Visit the shops and galleries along Royal Street.
 Pop in the Frank Relle studio on Royal Street to see breathtaking images of some of Louisiana’s landscapes.
 Head to lunch at Muriel’s, and order the crawfish crepes and the shrimp etouffée.
 Afterwards, make your way up to the balcony for cocktails and fantastic people watching in the French Quarter.

 It’s impossible to visit New Orleans without experiencing authentic, live music.
 It seeps from the streets.
 On Frenchmen Street you’ll find some of the best live music in the city.
 (We say some because there is incredible live music scattered throughout the entire city.)
 But for the purposes of this itinerary, we’ll stick to Frenchmen.
 All you have to do is show up on Frenchmen Street, and you can roam into any venue for great, live music.
 We usually like to start the night at Maison, then head to Blue Nile, DBA, and/or the Spotted Cat.
 Save for holiday weekends, most venues offer free admission.
 Check the venues’ websites for calendars.